alexsg2/Sudoku/README.md

 # Sudoku Puzzle Game - Generator and Solver

 Welcome to my Sudoku Puzzle Game!
-This recreation of the famous game offers a simple and easy-to-learn experience for players of all levels.
+This recreation of the famous game Sudoku and offers a simple and easy-to-learn experience for players of all levels.

 ![Game Example](./Readme_photos/Game.png)